 The next thing your lender will want to see when you apply for a home loan is your employment stability.
 If you reach out to mortgage brokers, they will probably advise you to show your lender that you can hold onto a job.
 Typically, lenders will require their applicants to be at least six months in their current position.

 If you are a self-employed, part-time, or casual worker, the process gets a little bit trickier, since you have to prove that what you are earning is stable enough to afford servicing a loan.
-A mortgage broker can help you find the right lender and the ideal home-loan product for your situation.
+A mortgage broker can help first-time home buyers to find the right lender and the ideal home-loan product for your situation.

 3. Checking your home-loan application documents for mistakes